 Keywords: auto-bidding, offline reinforcement learning, generative decision making

-Abstract: Auto-bidding serves as a critical tool for advertisers to improve their advertising performance.
+Abstract: Auto-bidding is a critical tool for advertisers to improve advertising performance.
 Recent progress has demonstrated that AI-Generated Bidding (AIGB), which learns a conditional generative planner from offline data, achieves superior performance compared to typical offline reinforcement learning (RL)-based auto-bidding methods.
-However, existing AIGB methods still face a performance bottleneck due to their inherent inability to explore beyond the static offline dataset.
+However, existing AIGB methods still face a performance bottleneck due to their inherent inability to explore beyond the static dataset with feedback.
 To address this, we propose AIGB-Pearl (Planning with EvaluAtor via RL), a novel method that integrates generative planning and policy optimization.
-The core of AIGB-Pearl lies in constructing a trajectory evaluator for scoring generation quality and designing a provably sound KL-Lipschitz-constrained score maximization scheme to ensure safe and efficient generalization beyond the offline dataset.
-A practical algorithm incorporating the synchronous coupling technique is further devised to ensure the model regularity required by the proposed scheme.
+The core of AIGB-Pearl lies in constructing a trajectory evaluator to assess the quality of generated scores and designing a provably sound KL-Lipschitz-constrained score-maximization scheme to ensure safe and efficient exploration beyond the offline dataset.
+A practical algorithm that incorporates the synchronous coupling technique is further developed to ensure the model regularity required by the proposed scheme.
 Extensive experiments on both simulated and real-world advertising systems demonstrate the state-of-the-art performance of our approach.

 Primary Area: applications to robotics, autonomy, planning